-Surf and Turf at York River State Park is a special event program held on both Father’s Day and Mother’s Day but they have many canoeing and kayaking guided tours throughout the Spring and Summer such as Sunset Paddle, Mysterious Moonlight Canoe and others listed on their event calendar.
+Surf and Turf at York River State Park is a special event program held on both Father’s Day and Mother’s Day but they have many canoeing and kayaking guided tours throughout the Spring and Summer such as Heronious Point of View, Fossil Finds, Pollinator Picnic and others listed on their event calendar.

-The one I took my children to was their Mother’s Day Surf and Turf.
-Here was the information on their website for their upcoming Father’s Day event:
+The one I took my children to was their Mother’s Day Surf and Turf (they also offer a Father’s Day however as of this print it is not on their website).
+Here was the information on their website for the upcoming Mother’s Day event:

 He told us that we would be canoeing or kayaking (depending on what we reserved) down the Taskinas Creek out to the York River to a beach where we would stop and fossil hunt.
 He fitted us with life jackets and oars, reminded me how to turn the canoe using the oar (I needed a refresher) and helped me lift the canoe since it was just me and my two children ages 4 & 6.

 Once in the water our group of 4 kayaks and 3 canoes set off on a nice sail down the Creek and out to the River.
 Once out on the York we pulled up along side each other and made a pod of boats by just lightly holding on to each others boats.